templecloud/website/lessons/3d-basic-rendering/volume-rendering-for-developers/intro-volume-rendering.md

-## Preamble: Structure of this Kesson and Approach
+## Preamble: Structure of this Lesson and Approach

 Volume rendering (technically, using the term **participating media** instead of the term volume would be better) is a topic almost as large and as complex as hard surface rendering.
 It has its own set of equations which are in fact, almost a generalization of the equations used to describe how light interacts with hard matter.
 They can be overwhelming for readers that are not necessarily comfortable with such complex mathematical formulations.